 Poor quality dental work: Bacteria can accumulate beneath poorly fitting bridges or crowns.

 Female hormonal changes: Hormonal changes can sometimes make the gums more sensitive and make it easier for gum disease to develop.

 Gum Disease prevention

-If you are concerned that you may have gum disease or that earlier treatment has not gotten your periodontitis under control, visit Dr. Perlman for a consultation.
-He will examine your teeth and gums and determine the extent of your gum disease.
+If you are concerned that you may have gum disease or that earlier treatment has not gotten your periodontitis under control, visit our office for a consultation.
+Dr. Perlman or Dr. Molina will examine your teeth and gums and determine the extent of your gum disease.
 He will then advise you on the best way to treat and control your gum disease or prevent future recurrence.